 ‘Weeping grass is a native cereal grain, so it fits under the regulations, and it’s going to be one of our feature grains moving forward,’ La Forgia says.

 ‘At the moment, it’s actually being farmed, rather than just wild harvested, and we’re ordering it from a local supplier.
 Just the fact that I can call a supplier and order it – I don’t have to go out and grow fields of the stuff myself – is a huge step forward,’ La Forgia says.

 One of Australia’s top growers and suppliers of Australian grasses is Native Seeds Pty Ltd, who’ve been leading the native grass industry since 1988.
-Kathryn Frances, an agricultural scientist and the operations director of Native Seeds, says very few people grow these grasses as a crop, which significantly increases their price.
+Kathryn Frances, an agricultural scientist and the operations manager of Native Seeds, says very few people grow these grasses as a crop, which significantly increases their price.

 ‘Most people go out and they wild harvest, that’s why you pay $3 for a kilo of rice and $1000 for a kilo of kangaroo grass.
 There’s very few people out there that are producing it well, so at this point in time, it’s quite unaffordable for businesses,’ Frances says.